Poincar\'e Duality and Supergravity: Compactly Supported Poincar e Lemma

 This concludes the proof. \end{proof}

-It is worth emphasizing that the homotopy established in Lemma \ref{homotopySP} is ``algebraic" in the sense that it does not involve integration, and the corresponding Poincar\'e lemma behaves accordingly.
-As the reader will observe, this reflects the fact that Berezin integration in the odd directions is purely algebraic and fundamentally different from Lebesgue integration -- unsurprisingly so, given that odd directions are nilpotent.
+It is worth emphasizing that the homotopy established in Lemma \ref{homotopySP} is ``algebraic" in the sense that it does not involve integration.
+This reflects the fact that Berezin integration in the odd directions is purely algebraic and fundamentally different from Lebesgue integration -- unsurprisingly so, given that odd directions are nilpotent.

-The two lemmas above allow us to prove one of the main result of this section.
+The above Lemmas allow us to prove our main result, which mirrors part of Theorem \ref{thm:compsupp} in the main text of this paper.

 \begin{theorem}[Compactly Supported Poincar\'e Lemma---Integral Forms] One has